mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 However, with `tf.device()` we see that this is still relatively straight-forward, at least if the [protocol for secure dot products](/2017/09/19/private-image-analysis-with-mpc/#dense-layers) is already understood.
 We first construct a graph that makes the crypto producer generate a new dot triple.
 The output nodes of this graph is `a0, a1, b0, b1, ab0, ab1`

-With `base_sub` we then build graphs for the two servers that mask `x` and `y` using `a` and `b` respectively.
+With `crt_sub` we then build graphs for the two servers that mask `x` and `y` using `a` and `b` respectively.
 TensorFlow will again take care of inserting networking code that sends the value of e.g. `a0` to `SERVER_0` during execution.

 In the third step we then reconstruct `alpha` and `beta` on each server, and compute the recombination step to get the dot product.
 Note that we have to define `alpha` and `beta` twice, one for each server, since although they contain the same value, if we had instead define them only on one server but used them on both, then we would implicitly have inserted additional networking operations and hence slowed down the computation.

+![](/assets/tensorspdz/dot.png)

 Returning to TensorBoard we can verify that the nodes are indeed tied to the correct players, with yellow being the crypto producer, and green and turquoise being the two servers.
 Note the convenience of having `tf.name_scope()` here.

-![](/assets/tensorspdz/dot.png)
+## Configuration

 To fully claim that this has made the distributed aspects of secure computations much easier to express, we also have to see what is actually needed for `td.device()` to work as intended.
 In the code below we first define an arbitrary job name followed by identifiers for our five players.
-More interestingly, we then simply specify the network hosts of the five players and wrap this together in a `ClusterSpec`.
+More interestingly, we then simply specify their network hosts and wrap this in a `ClusterSpec`.
 That's it!

 ```python
 JOB_NAME = 'spdz'